hirokiky/django-keeper/README.md

 # Global Permissions
 @keeper('add_issue')
 def issue_list(request):
-    ...
+    """ View requires 'add_issue' permission of Root Context
+    """

 # Model Permissions
 @keeper('view', Issue, lambda request, issue_id: {'id': issue_id})
 def issue_detail(request, issue_id):
+    """ View requires 'view' permission of Issue model

+    * An issue object will be retrieved
+    * keeper will check whether the rquests has 'view' permission for the issue

+    The third argument function can return keyword argument to retrieve the issue object.
+    """
-    request.k_context  # Will be instance of Issue model got by the lambda mapping.
+    request.k_context  # Will be instance of the issue object ...
-    ...